 Konetik supported ENGIE Belgium through the initial steps of transition to electrify their fleet.
 During the project execution we came across several learnings that are essential while managing corporate fleet electrification.
 As an outcome of our collaboration ENGIE can achieve 3% TCO saving and 710.
 938 kg CO2 emission reduction over a 5-year period by following our recommendations.
 We would like to share our learnings with you by guiding you through the key steps of the project.

 ENGIE is a global energy and services group focusing on low carbon energy solutions.
 ENGIE’s mission is to take up major global challenges such as the fight against global warming, or mobility.
 The company aims to lead by example while electrifying their utility vehicle fleet.
 ENGIE's goal was to find a safe way of fleet electrification without compromising the business continuity and everyday workflow.
 To get closer towards this mission the company has started in Belgium its EV Boost 2020 project.
-During the project ENGIE plans to electrify 191 light commercial vehicles until 2020.
+During the project ENGIE plans to electrify 191 light commercial vehicles by 2020.

 Goal of the Electrification

 Our first project started with 50 vehicles to evaluate the added value of Konetik’s fleet electrification assessment tool.
 Through executing the project ENGIE aimed to find a way to automate the EV suitability assessment in order to be able to screen the fleet on a larger scale.

 By engaging with Konetik’s feasibility assessment, ENGIE aimed to support fleet electrification decision making by analyzing the existing routes of their fleet.
 They were looking for advice about exact vehicle model replacement recommendations and on cost efficient and business continuity proof charging infrastructure allocation.
 The recommended electric vehicle models and charging stations were based on analysing the real life usage patterns of the vehicles.